csolink/csolink-model/docs/correlated_with.md

 {: .translator_minimal-subset-label }

 holds between any two named thing entities.
-For example, correlated_with holds between a disease or phenotypic feature and a measurable molecular entity that is used as an indicator of the presence or state of the disease or feature.
+For example, correlated_with holds between a error or observable feature and a measurable operation entity that is used as an indicator of the presence or state of the error or feature.

 URI: [csolink:correlated_with](https://w3id.org/csolink/vocab/correlated_with)